Patrick Smith / Getty Images

 Danny Masterson

 Star of "That '70s Show," Masterson played Steven Hyde for the entire series.
-He was working with Ashton Kutcher and Sam Elliott on "The Ranch" when three women came forward and accused him of sexual assault and the Church of Scientology from trying to keep them from talking.
+He was working with Ashton Kutcher and Sam Elliott on "The Ranch" when three women came forward and accused him of sexual assault and the Church of Scientology of trying to keep them from talking.
 The resulting trial led to a hung jury on one charge and convictions on the other two.
 He was sentenced to 30 years.

 Ezra Miller

-Miller's role in the "Fantastic Beasts" movies is one of the reasons they're well-known.
-However, charges of assault, harassment, and a case in Vermont regarding a missing mom and her three children, a stockpile of guns on their property, and theft of alcohol.
+Miller's role in the Fantastic Beasts movies is one of the reasons they're well-known.
+However, charges emerged of assault, harassment, and a case in Vermont regarding a missing mom and her three children, a stockpile of guns on their property, and theft of alcohol.
 They were given 12 months' probation, mental health treatment, and random drug and alcohol testing.

 Richard Nixon